nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. Completion of step 4 without any exception will result in successful tagging of the `Food` with the specified tag.

-The following activity diagram summarizes what happens when a user executes a new `createtag` command:
+The following activity diagram summarizes what happens when a user executes a new `tag` command:

 ![TagFoodActivityDiagram](images/TagFoodActivityDiagram.png)